HeptaDecane/az-204/questions.md

 ### Q121
 **You are developing an application to collect the following telemetry data for delivery drivers:
 first name, last name, package count, item id, and current location coordinates.
 The app will store the data in Azure Cosmos DB.
-You need to congure Azure Cosmos DB to query the data.
+You need to configure Azure Cosmos DB to query the data.
 Which values should you use?**

 - Azure Cosmos DB API